nus-dbdesign-group22/realisticdata/README.md

 ## Usage

-To use the tool, python3 and `make` is required on the system.
+To use the tool, `python3` and `make` is required on the system.

-Run `make build` to set up the python environment and install dependencies automatically.
+1. Run `make build`.
+This will do all the setup.

-Then use the `run.sh` script to run the tool.
+2. Use `run.sh` to run the tool.
 An example input file is included in the `example` folder.
-(Remember to `chmod +x run.sh`)
+    - (if run.sh is not executable remember to run `chmod +x run.sh`)

 ```
 ./run.sh -i example/input.txt